 Next steps in data protection regulation

 Finally, it should be noted that Brazilian data protection regulation is still under construction.
 The LGPD acts as a general law that addresses Brazilian demands with regard to the establishment of a normative framework capable of setting the terrain for more legal certainty around the sparse data protection regulation in the country.
-In any case, further details are still pending regulation for the LGPD to become fully operational, thus mitigating questions that arise from the implementation of its provisions on the market’s daily activities.
+In any case, further details are still pending regulation for the LGPD becoming fully operational, thus mitigating questions that arise from the implementation of its provisions for market’s daily activities.

-- Phase III includes activities expected to be implemented in up to two years.
+- Phase III includes activities expected to be implemented by the end of 2022.

-- the scope and implementation of the Data Protection Impact Assessment.
+- scope and implementation of the Data Protection Impact Assessment;

-It is clear that the LGPD will be further defined in the coming years, both by the ANPD and by the courts that shall interpret this norm in future cases.
-In any case, even though current questions and uncertainties are being addressed, new challenges and opportunities will inevitably come to light, promoting a constant update of Brazilian data protection regulation with the aim of ensuring the pursuance of its goals and safeguards in the national jurisdiction.
+The LGPD will be further defined in the coming years, both by the ANPD and by the courts that shall interpret this norm in future cases.
+In any case, even though current questions and uncertainties have been addressed, new challenges and opportunities will inevitably become known, promoting a constant update on Brazil’s data protection regulation, aiming to ensure the pursuance of its goals and safeguards in the national jurisdiction.